 Common law

 § Liverpool City Council v.
 Irwin[54] established a term to be implied into all contracts between tenant and landlord in multi-storey blocks that the landlord is obliged to take reasonable care to keep the common areas in a reasonable state of repair.
+These terms will be implied into all contracts of the same nature as a matter of law.

 Statute law